web-advanced-fall-2016/final-project-yuelin02/README.md

 **On the server side:**

-[Mac]Terminal, navigate to the folder
+[Mac] In Terminal, navigate to the folder, enter

 ```
 npm install